-No one knows exactly what makes tea products from this land so charming like that: some attribute it to the climate, some suppose soil is the reason and some also say the experienced hand of farmers create the specialty.
-However, those are concerned by agro-scientists or tea researchers only, and for tea drinkers in Vietnam, they care more about how they can have a hot tea pot with real Thai Nguyen tea inside and enjoy each drop of that fragrant beverage.
+No one knows exactly what makes tea products from this land so charming like that: some attribute it to the climate, some suppose soil is the reason and some also say the experienced hand of farmers creates the specialty.
+However, those are concerned by agro-scientists or tea researchers only, and for tea drinkers in Vietnam, they care more about how they can have a hot teapot with real Thai Nguyen tea inside and enjoy each drop of that fragrant beverage.

 Influence of terrain and climate on tea in Vietnam Thai Nguyen Tan Cuong Green Tea

 Most tea researchers agree that Thai Nguyen terrain and weather have a significant impact on high-quality tea products here.
 Generally, tea areas are located in valleys or on hills that are surrounded by high mountains around such as Tam Dao or Than Lan.
 These mountains shield extreme sunlight of summer as well as freezing winds of winter, so the environment at those farms is amazingly appropriate for growing tea with an average temperature of 22 – 23o C during the year.
 Humidity in Thai Nguyen also further enhances that properness with a high level of rainfall from 2,000 to 2,500 mm per year.